-- 4.8.3 You must: - (a) serve all Councillors impartially and professionally, not just those of a particular political group - (b) do nothing to disrupt Council meetings - (c) dress and behave with appropriate formality at official events and meetings - (d) deal with Councillors' enquiries efficiently and within the agreed timescales as set out within the Member/Officer Protocol - (e) disclose to your Head of Service any family, business or close personal relationships with Councillors - (f) report to your Head of Service any time a Councillor asks or pressures you to deal with a matter outside of Council procedure or policy - (g) not seek to influence Councillors prior to any appointment - (h) not canvass Councillors on individual employment-related matters for which there are Council approved procedures (for example, in matters of recruitment, discipline, unsatisfactory performance, terms and conditions of employment) - (i) report any claims or allegations about other staff to an appropriate manager, and not to Councillors - (j) do not take advantage of your status as a Council employee to gain privileged access to a Councillor to advance your interests or views as a resident of the District.
-This is especially important in matters such as planning applications and enquiries. - 4.8.4 You should: - (a) not permit your own personal or political opinions or preferences to interfere with your work or working relationships with Councillors - (b) report to your Head of Service if you have concerns that a Councillor's conduct or treatment of staff is inconsistent with Council policies. - 4.8.5 Extensive guidance to members and officers of the Council in their relations with one another is set out in the Member-Officer Protocol, and the Employee Code of Conduct should be read in conjunction with that protocol.
+- (a) serve all Councillors impartially and professionally, not just those of a particular political group - (b) do nothing to disrupt Council meetings - (c) dress and behave with appropriate formality at official events and meetings - (d) deal with Councillors' enquiries efficiently and within the agreed timescales - (e) disclose to your Head of Service any family, business or close personal relationships with Councillors - (f) report to your Head of Service any time a Councillor asks or pressures you to deal with a matter outside of Council procedure or policy - (g) not seek to influence Councillors prior to any appointment - (h) not canvass Councillors on individual employment-related matters for which there are Council approved procedures (for example, in matters of recruitment, discipline, unsatisfactory performance, terms and conditions of employment) - (i) report any claims or allegations about other staff to an appropriate manager, and not to Councillors - (j) not take advantage of your status as a Council employee to gain privileged access to a Councillor to advance your interests or views as a resident of the District.
+This is especially important in matters such as planning applications and enquiries.

+4.8.4 You should:

+- (a) not permit your own personal or political opinions or preferences to interfere with your work or working relationships with Councillors - (b) report to your Head of Service if you have concerns that a Councillor's conduct or treatment of staff is inconsistent with Council policies. - 4.8.5 Extensive guidance to Members and officers of the Council in their relations with one another is set out in the Member/Officer Protocol, and the Employee Code of Conduct should be read in conjunction with that protocol.